Chaitalykundu/Web-Development/01-HTML/1-Basics/16-Froms/00-theory.md

 &nbsp;

+# Form

-- An HTML `form` is a section of a document which contains controls such as text fields, password fields, checkboxes, radio buttons, submit button, menus etc.
+An HTML `form` is a section of a document which contains controls such as text fields, password fields, checkboxes, radio buttons, submit button, menus etc.

 &nbsp;